-Although the CJ-2A was a forerunner rather than a true sibling of the CJ-3B, I thought it was fair to include the original Nellybelle here with the "Siblings of the CJ-3B" since she was a TV star during the 3B era. -- Derek Redmond
+Although the CJ-2A was a forerunner rather than a true sibling of the CJ-3B, I thought it was fair to include the original Nellybelle here with the "Siblings of the CJ-3B" since she was a TV star during the 3B era.
+There is also an article on Nellybelle Toys in the Toy Jeeps Pages. -- Derek Redmond

 The Roy Rogers Show, broadcast on television between 1951 and 1957, developed out of the series of B-movies made in the 1930's and 40's starring the "King of the Cowboys".
 It featured a 1946 Willys CJ-2A Jeep named Nellybelle, which had some unusual bodywork.
 It was in fact owned by Roy, but was driven in the show by his comic sidekick, Pat Brady.
 The name apparently developed out of Pat riding an ornery mule in the earlier movies, and addressing it with phrases like "Whoa, Nelly!"